MarcosGaray/Memory-Game/readme.md

 ## 📄 Instructions

 Instructions are attached to correctly interpret the business rules.
+Please read the `readme.md` file.